Subscribe to be notified of newly released sites and discounts!

 Stable Trend Example:

-After checking the trend and establishing whether it’s stable, seasonal, hilly or upward, you will want to check where most of the traffic is coming from.
-If its an English site, is most of the traffic coming from English speaking places such as US, CA, UK, AU or is the traffic coming from other countries.
+After checking the trend and establishing whether it’s stable, seasonal, hilly, or upward, you will want to check where most of the traffic is coming from.
+If it is an English site, is most of the traffic coming from English speaking places such as the US, CA, UK, AU or is the traffic coming from other countries?

 You can view this by following the image below.